Kyle Lowry NBA Playoffs Player Props: Heat vs. Bucks

-The Miami Heat, Kyle Lowry included, take the court versus the Milwaukee Bucks at 7:30 PM ET on Monday in the 2023 NBA Playoffs.
+Kyle Lowry and his Miami Heat teammates take on the Milwaukee Bucks in the 2023 NBA Playoffs, at 9:30 PM ET on Wednesday.

-Let's look at Lowry's prop bets, and some stats and trends to help you make good wagers.
+If you'd like to place a bet on Lowry's props, we break down his available ones, providing some stats and trends, below.

 Kyle Lowry Prop Bets vs. the Bucks